runeisnot-email/rune-rfc/protocol.md

 The client MUST generate a private/public key pair.
 The server SHOULD allow for two possible (configurable) ways of allowing client registration: free registration and via invitation token.
-Once a client is successfully registered the server stores it's public key associated with it's address.
+Once a client is successfully registered the server stores its public key associated with its address.

 ### Free Registration